Skip to main content

 Most avoidable re-questions do not come from exotic technical problems.
 They come from ordinary missing details: radiator sizes not recorded, cylinder space not shown properly, electrics photographed too loosely, or the outdoor-unit discussion left at “probably fine”.

-What a usable ASHP survey pack should cover
+What a usable ASHP survey report should cover

 AreaWhat should be clear